bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 2: 00:05:43

 Yeah.
 So actually I was running like a live stream up on Taproot activation.
 Activation is always interesting.
-There might be stuff happening that we didn't foresee, but we should have.
+There might be stuff happening that we didn’t foresee, but we should have.
 We hope that everything goes smooth, but sometimes stuff happens.
-In the very night of Taproot activation, actually early morning for me, Taproot activated and we saw a lot of people broadcasting their first Taproot spends into the mempool, including up-to-time messengers saying I'm the first one to spend Taproot, for example.
-Then the first block arrived, didn't include any Taproot spend.
+In the very night of Taproot activation, actually early morning for me, Taproot activated and we saw a lot of people broadcasting their first Taproot spends into the mempool, including up-to-time messengers saying I’m the first one to spend Taproot, for example.
+Then the first block arrived, didn’t include any Taproot spend.
 These high-fee mempool transactions not included.
 So we started, okay, is there anything wrong with our code?
-Is there anything we didn't test?
+Is there anything we didn’t test?
 Then the second block arrived.

 Speaker 0: 00:06:24

 Because you had done a, was it with the F2 pool?
 Who had you actually done like a trial with before it was activated?

 Speaker 2: 00:06:30

-Oh yeah, right, Okay, so yeah, even before activation actually, we did with F2Pool, we spent a few taproot outputs that were like low value, related them to bring just to show and learn how that's done and show that the software activates actually anyone can spend or are not yet unspendable.
+Oh yeah, right, Okay, so yeah, even before activation actually, we did with F2Pool, we spent a few taproot outputs that were like low value, related them to bring just to show and learn how that’s done and show that the software activates actually anyone can spend or are not yet unspendable.

 Speaker 0: 00:06:48

 And so how do you like arrange something like that?
 You reach out to the various pools or just them and just say, I want to try this.

 Speaker 2: 00:06:54

 I reached out to two pools.
-One of them was F2 pool and they said, hey, let's go.
+One of them was F2 pool and they said, hey, let’s go.
 Yeah.

 Speaker 0: 00:06:58